TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 Not so nice things about this:

 * I can't see which functions can actually fail, I have to read them.
-* Since the Clojure ecosystem doesn't have a uniform error handling style, I have to manually convert exceptions or other errors like the `instaparse` error value to `failjure` errors.
+* Since the Clojure ecosystem doesn't have a uniform error handling style, I have to manually convert exceptions or other errors like `instaparse` error values to `failjure` errors.

 My verdict is:
 Since Clojure is a Lisp, it's possible to use most kinds of error handling and make it look fine, if you really want to.
-The most pragmatic solution in most cases will be to use exceptions I found that readability can suffer when errors are are not handled explicitly, especially in a dynamic language.
+The most pragmatic solution in most cases will be to use exceptions.
+I found that readability can suffer when errors are not handled explicitly, especially in a dynamic language.
 I was tempted to experiment with different approaches, which gave me some experience but also took more time than if Clojure was more opinionated about the way errors should be handled.

 ### Error handling in Rust

 Rust is quite opinionated about error handling.
 The Rust community has worked on developing and improving common idioms, some of which were incorporated into the standard library, thereby advancing the baseline error handling.
-There are lots of good articles about error handling in Rust[^rust-error-handling-links], which make learning the state of the art relatively easy.
+This instability has been painful for some people, TODO There are lots of good articles about error handling in Rust[^rust-error-handling-links], which make learning the state of the art relatively easy.
 (TODO wording, do I even want to make that point?)

 Rust uses the `Result` type which contains errors as values, only using the exception-like `panic` for errors you probably don't want to recover from.